AMDmi3/opening_hours.js/README.md

     Checks whether open intervals are same for every week.
 Useful for giving a user hint whether time table may change for another week.

+*   `var is_equal_to = oh.isEqualTo(new opening_hours('We 12:00-16:00'));`

+    Check if this opening_hours object has the same meaning as the given opening_hours object.

+    `is_equal_to` is a list:

+    1. Boolean which is true if both opening_hours objects have the same meaning, otherwise false.

+    2. Object hash containing more information if both objects are different.

 ### Simple API

 This API is useful for one-shot checks, but for iteration over intervals you should use the more efficient [iterator API][ohlib.iterator-api].